saasbook/hw-acceptance-unit-test-cycle/README.md

 This will create the file hw5.zip, which you will submit.

-IMPORTANT NOTE: Your submission must be zipped inside a hw folder so that it looks like so:
+IMPORTANT NOTE: Your submission must be zipped inside a rottenpotatoes/ folder so that it looks like so:

 ```
 $ tree
 .
-└── hw5
+└── rottenpotatoes
     ├── Gemfile
     ├── Gemfile.lock
     ├── app